-Colorado Army and Air Force National Guard Soldiers and Airmen work side by side with LEAs and Community Based Organizations (CBO) to promote a safer environment for all Coloradoans.
+Colorado Army and Air Force National Guard Soldiers and Airmen support LEAs and Community Based Organizations (CBO) to promote a safer environment for all Coloradoans.
 Some of the services we provide include:

-- Linguist/Transcription Services: Near-rea-time transcription and translation support for CD related missions.
+- Linguist/Transcription Services: Near-real-time transcription and translation support for CD related missions.
 Post-collection transcription or translation of analog or digital media.

 - Communications Support: Ability to establish, operate, and maintain communication stations, bases and communication equipment, along with computer networks, hardware, and software in support of law enforcement CD operations.

 - Transportation Support: National Guard ground and aviation assets are available to support controlled deliveries and tactical logistics.